 - Whole wheat flour is produced by grinding or mashing the wheat’s whole grain, which consists of bran, germ and endosperm.

-- To make white wheat flour the bran and germ are removed, so it contains only the endosperm.
+- To make white flour the bran and germ are removed, so it contains only the endosperm.

 Whole wheat pancakes